A large multi-state health plan covering more than 15 million lives.

 Our client has successfully built new teams and adopted new processes and systems to allow them to administer and grow their ACO model.

-- Scaled programs: Expanded the number of participating provider partners in their programs from 3 ACOs at pilot program launch to over 60 ACOs, spanning group, retail and government program members.
+- Scaled programs: Expanded the number of participating provider partners in their programs from three ACOs at pilot program launch to more than 100 ACOs, spanning group, retail and government program members.

 - Improved processes: Business processes are executed on an ongoing basis to define ACO populations, deliver data to health system partners and manage payment and funding transactions.
 Hundreds of analytical programs are executed each month, delivering multiple data sets and reporting to each provider partner.
 Automated financial processes support execution of all required types of value-based transactions each month.